-New, more complex organisms arose that could live in the oxidizing environmentthe eukaryotes.
-These later gave rise to the animals and plants, and the ancient anaerobes retreated.
+New, more complex organisms arose that could live in the oxidizing environment—the eukaryotes.
+These later gave rise to the animals and the plants, and the ancient anaerobes retreated.
 Today they thrive underground, still constituting the majority of Earth's biomass.
-The elements of a balanced biogeochemical cycle were in place.
+With that, the elements of a balanced biogeochemical cycle were in place.

 Carbon-containing gases were pulled from the air, cooling the planet, and in late Proterozoic time the world's first ice ages occurred.
 These appear to have covered the whole planet deep in ice, only to be melted as volcanic activity sent new carbon dioxide aloft.
 There appear to have been several of these "Snowball Earth" episodes in the later Proterozoic, during the Cryogenian Period.

-The plate-tectonic motions of the continents are poorly known during the Proterozoic, but around 1000 Ma a supercontinent called Rodinia formed.
+The plate-tectonic motions of the continents are poorly known during the Proterozoic, but around 1000 Ma a supercontinent formed that is given the name Rodinia.
 It broke up starting around 750 Ma, and as continental fragments reached the north and south poles they probably contributed to the great ice ages.
 In the latest Proterozoic a new supercontinent called Pannotia came together.

 Also around this time, multicelled animals evolved for the first time.
 Because none of them had hard parts, their fossils are very rare.
 A well-preserved fossil site in the Ediacara Hills of Australia has given its name to the Ediacaran Period, right at the end of the Proterozoic.